What is Solidity?

 Variables and Data Types

-State variables are permanently store in contract storage . you can also save it in memory and it will get erased between functions called.
+State variables are permanently stored in contract storage. you can also save it in memory and it will get erased between functions called.
 If you put it on the storage it means they're written to the Ethereum blockchain.
 Think of them like writing to a DB.
-Other store is calldata which is same like memory but only for external functions.
+Another store is calldata which is same like memory but only for external functions.

 List of Data Types:

-- address : special data type refer to the address of the account (20 byte value).
+• address: special data type refers to the address of the account (20 bytes value).

-- arrays : same like JS, use [], but it can be fixed or dynamic.
+• arrays: same as JS, use [], but it can be fixed or dynamic.

-- structs : complex data type (I think this one like Go (golang) struct ).
+• structs: complex data type (I think this one is like Go (golang) struct).

 Struct example